 PK deficiency is a rare genetic disorder and disease understanding is still evolving.
-We estimate that the prevalence of PK deficiency is between approximately 1-in-75,000 and 1-in-200,000 people, and we believe that the disease is likely under-diagnosed.
-There is no unique ethnic or geographic representation of the disease.
+We estimate that the prevalence of PK deficiency is between approximately 3,000 and 8,000 individuals in the United States and European Union, and we believe that the disease is likely under-diagnosed.
+PK deficiency leads to a shortened life span for RBCs and is the most common form of non-spherocytic hemolytic anemia in humans.

+There is no currently known unique ethnic or geographic representation of the disease.
 The disease manifests by mild to severe forms of anemia caused by the excessive premature destruction of RBCs.
-The precise mechanism for the destruction is not well understood but is thought to result from membrane instability secondary to the metabolic defect caused by the low level of PKR enzyme.
+The chronic hemolysis can lead to long-term complications and comorbidities, regardless of the degree of the anemia, often resulting in jaundice and lifelong conditions associated with chronic anemia and secondary complications.
+The precise mechanism for the hemolysis is not well understood but is thought to result from membrane instability secondary to the metabolic defect caused by the low level of PKR enzyme.
 The hemolysis is "extra-vascular" in that the RBCs are destroyed in small capillaries or organs and do not spontaneously break open in the circulation.
 PK deficiency is an autosomal recessive disease whereby all patients inherit two mutations, one from each parent.
 Children with the disease produce PKR enzyme that has only a fraction of the normal level of activity (generally <50%).
-Parents of affected children have only one copy of the mutated PKR enzyme and are clinically normal.
-More than 250 different mutations have been identified to date.
+Current management strategies for PK deficiency, including blood transfusion and splenectomy, are associated with both short- and long-term risks.
+More than 300 different mutations have been identified to date.
 As a result, there are many different possible mutant combinations and no one clear mutational profile.
 The mutations observed in PK deficiency patients are classified in two main categories.
-A missense mutation other than a missense mutation, generally resulting in little functional protein in the RBCs.
-It is estimated that 58 percent of patients with PK deficiency have two missense mutations, and complications of PK deficiency is deficiency, identify patients and treatment centers, and capture other clinical data, including genetic information.
-We initiated a global registry for adult and pediatric patients with PK deficiency in the first quarter of 2018 to increase understanding of the long-term disease burden of this chronic anemia.
+A missense mutation causes a single amino acid change in the protein, generally resulting in some functional protein in the RBCs.
+A non-missense mutation is any mutation other than a missense mutation, generally resulting in little functional protein in the RBCs.
+It is estimated that 58 percent of patients with PK deficiency have two missense mutations, 27 percent have one missense and one non-missense mutation, and 15 percent have two non-missense mutations.
+Boston Children's Hospital, in collaboration with us, is conducting a Natural History Study to better understand the symptoms and complications of PK deficiency, identify patients and treatment centers, and capture other clinical data, including genetic information.
+We initiated a global registry, called PEAK, for up to 500 adult and pediatric patients with PK deficiency in the first quarter of 2018 to increase understanding of the long-term disease burden of this chronic hemolytic anemia.